npgeorgiou-zz/campaigns/README.md

 * Observe how everything related to what we need to do is isolated from the framework in its own directory (/accutics).
-  In there we have build owr own word.
+  In there we have build our own world.
     - Our Domain Model (Separate from Eloquent's Domain Model, we use the framework, not marry it.)
     - Our Use Cases.
     - The Errors our UCs might produce.